mcsandeep/tyk-docs/tyk-docs/content/getting-started/using-tyk-dashboard.md

 {{< img src="/img/getting-started/overview-options.png" alt="Overview options" >}}

 From the overview options, you can start adding APIs immediately.
-If you are new here, we suggest that you start with an example API and see how our pre-configured APIs are setup- we have examples for GraphQL, OAS, and UDG (Universal Data Graph) APIs.
+If you are new here, we suggest that you start with an example API and see how our pre-configured APIs are setup- we have examples for GraphQL, Tyk OAS, and UDG (Universal Data Graph) APIs.
 If you have a specific API that you that you have already setup, you can import it using an OpenAPI document, a Tyk API document, or through a WSDL/XML file.
 Otherwise, you can design an API from scratch or a template if you have configured a Tyk template previously.